manyfold3d/manyfold/README.md

 ### Internationalisation & Translation

-Manyfold uses [Rails' I18n framework](https://guides.rubyonrails.org/i18n.html) to handle text content, and wherever possible, strings should not be hardcoded (some still are, we're working on it).
+Manyfold uses [Rails' I18n framework](https://guides.rubyonrails.org/i18n.html) to handle all text content.

 You can check the validity of locale files with `bundle exec i18n-tasks health`.
 This is also run as part of our test pipeline, so will be enforced on new code.

+Translations are also available in client-side Javascript; they are built from the Rails locale files as part of the asset pipeline, using [i18n-js](https://github.com/fnando/i18n-js).
+If you need to run an export manually, do `bundle exec i18n export -c config/i18n-js.yml`.

+We are using [Translation.io](https://translation.io/) to manage translations into other languages.
+If you want to help out on that, get in touch for details!

 ### Building Docker images